 back to top

-- Companies will not be permitted to post promotional signs or literature in hotel or convention center lobbies.
+- Organizers, CME Providers, and Commercial Supporters will not be permitted to post promotional signs or literature in hotel or convention center lobbies.

-- Additional signage needs to be submitted by November 30, 2017 and approved by Thelma Barnett, Corporate Relations Coordinator.
+- Additional signage must be submitted by November 22, 2019, and approved by Corporate Relations Coordinator Thelma Barnett.

 - Any signage found in non-approved locations will be removed and discarded by ASH.